If you're happy to accept these cookies, simply continue browsing.

 Scottish Funding Council Awards

 Scottish Funding Council Awards are available to high calibre applicants for this programme.
 The SFC has selected this programme in recognition of the high demand for students with these qualifications.
-You can find information about funded places here.

 University of Aberdeen Alumni Discount Scheme